Traditional Versus Modern Voices

-Why have I chosen the following photo from my place of birth, Grafton, taken in 1924, as a header to this post?
+Why have I chosen the following photo from my place of birth, Grafton, taken in 1924, as an introduction to this post?
 For several reasons:

 - I like it very much, firstly because of its classical and historical attributes, as well as for the varied expressions and actions of the subjects in the photograph.

 - It’s from my family album, showing my paternal grandparents, “Pop” and “Ma”, at reverse ends of the photo, with their tennis group.